The Harbor – A Culture of Success

 Isabelle Lamb

+International business leader.
 Together with her husband George, led Enterprises International, Inc., the Lamb family business and its subsidiaries, becoming its president in 1984.
 Served on board of US Bank of Washington.

 Jerry Lambert